fearlessit/straightpoolscores/README.md

 - If you do illegal shot, just put the red flag on before giving the remaining ball count.

-- There is a Undo link in menu.
+- There is a Undo button in the menu.
 Undo feature is able to undo multiple miss clicks, but no redo yet.
-So be careful, at least, when you need to undo(s).
+- So be careful, at least, when you need to do undo(s).

 - If you commit an illegal shot during the game, for example pocket the que ball, just set the red flag on before giving the ball count remaining.